 Condition is as important in the endurance horse as it is for all performance horses, with the aim being a fit, lean, muscular horse not a thin one.
 Feeding the right balance of energy and other nutrients to fuel the horse’s workload and maintenance requirements should achieve this.
 Considered by some as out dated, the “traditional” approach of supplementing forage with small volumes of a highly digestible, concentrated source of additional nutrients (compound feed) continues to make sense.

 It leaves more of the horse’s limited appetite for forage consumption, benefiting both physiological and psychological well-being and giving for a happy, and hopefully, successful endurance horse.
 All Baileys competition feeds are formulated to ensure an optimum balance of essential nutrients when fed at recommended levels.
 They provide a blend of energy sources but offer the choice of an emphasis on different energy types according to your horse’s temperament or preference.

-For those whose calorie requirements are met by forage or who require only reduced amounts of hard feed, say during early fitness training, a balancer like Baileys Lo-Cal will ensure that levels of essential protein, vitamins and minerals can be maintained without additional calories.
+For those whose calorie requirements are met by forage or who require only reduced amounts of hard feed, say during early fitness training, a balancer like Lo-Cal or Performance Balancer will ensure that levels of essential protein, vitamins and minerals can be maintained without additional calories.
 The role of nutrition in healing and recovery should also not be under estimated so a balancer can be useful during periods of “down time” too.